uva-responsibleai/fall-24/privacy/apr-1.md

 > The Gaussian Mechanism is $(\varepsilon, \delta)$-differentially private.

 - Exponential Mechanism

+The Exponential mechanism is another fundamental technique for achieving differential privacy.
+Unlike the Laplace and Gaussian mechanisms, which focus on adding noise to query results, the Exponential mechanism selects outputs from a set of possible outcomes based on their relevance to the input data, in an attempt to balance its *privacy* and *utility*.

+The exponential mechanism takes in the following input:
+- A dataset X ∈ X n  (private)
+- A set of objects H   (public)
+- A score function s : X^n × → `ℝ` .  (public)

+The only private information is the dataset X. With this in mind, we define the sensitivity(∆) of the score function with respect to the dataset only:

+∆s = \max_{h∈H} \max_{X,X'}  |s(X, h) − s(X0, h)|,

+We are able to guarantee that the Exponential Mechanism ME is ε-differentially private and that it will select an object that is comparable in quality to the best choice of object with a small loss, depending on the ε, the sensitivity, and the number of candidate objects

 - Private Multiplicative Weights

 Private Multiplicative Weights algorithm is designed to answer a set of linear queries on a database while ensuring differential privacy.
 The algorithm guarantees that for a database of size $n$, it can answer a set $Q$ of linear queries to accuracy $\alpha$ under $(\epsilon, \delta)$-differential privacy, provided $n=O\left(\frac{\log |Q| \log |X| \log (1 / \delta)}{\alpha^2 \epsilon}\right)$ data points are available.